 What causes postpartum stress in new mothers?
 It’s clear that childbirth is stressful.
 During labor, the hormones associated with psychological stress — epinephrine and cortisol — rise by a whopping 500% (Alehagen et al 2001).
 And in the aftermath, mothers may experience a number of physical stressors, like perineal pain, torn tissues, backaches, and urinary tract problems.

-But for many parents, the most intense stress is psychological.
+But for many parents, the most troublesome stress is psychological (Ayers et al 2019; Walker et al 2022).
 Parents may find themselves plagued by

-- Guilt over having negative thoughts about the baby or parenthood
+- guilt over having negative thoughts about the baby or parenthood; and

 The “baby blues,” characterized by feelings of sadness, anxiety, and mood swings, is the most common condition, estimated to affect 33%-80% of all postpartum mothers (Hopkins et al 1984; Faisal-Cury et al 2008;Hau and Levy 2003; Adewuya 2005; Reck et al 2015).
 Symptoms typically begin within the first 10 days postpartum (O’Hara 1995) and may be triggered by the sudden reduction of progesterone levels after childbirth (Harris 1996).